-Seasonal changes can effect your entire body, including your hair and scalp.
+Seasonal changes can affect your entire body, including your hair and scalp.
 Especially during the winter months.
 If you notice that your scalp begins to feel dry or itchy in cold weather, you’re not alone.
-Wind, snow, and even the frequent use of head wear can lead to discomfort or damage to your hair and cause extreme itchiness.
+Wind, snow, and even the frequent use of headwear can lead to discomfort or damage to your hair and cause extreme itchiness.

 Dry Hair and Itchy Scalp

-According to WebMD, seasonal weather changes can have play a role in scalp health.
+According to WebMD Article, seasonal weather changescan play a role in scalp health.
 Dry cold weather in the winter can cause white flakes on the skin due to a drying effect. it causes itching and an unattractive powder on clothing.

 Dandruff and an inflammatory skin condition called seborrheic dermatitis are the most common causes of itchy scalp.
 Seborrheic dermatitis can be the result of stress, seasonal changes, fluctuating hormones, or an overgrowth of yeast on the skin.

 To combat dry scalp symptoms due to cold weather, limit your time in the most frigid conditions.
-Our shampoos and conditioners help to retain and return as much moisture back to the skin and to your hair as needed.
+Our shampoo and conditioner collection help to retain and return as much moisture back to the skin and to your hair as needed.

 Seasonal Hair Loss

 Hair loss daily is normal, no matter the time of year.
-According to the American Academy of Dermatology (AAD) 100 hairs per day is normal to lose from everyday brushing and washing.
+According to the American Academy of Dermatology article (AAD), 100 hairs per day is normal to lose from everyday brushing and washing.
 Seasonally however you may notice a little more than usual.

-This is known as seasonal hair loss.
-Researchers believe, hair is sheds after a hot summer to help to protect you from dangerous UV rays.
-Hair is also believed to be a thicker texture in the winter time.
+This article explains all about seasonal hair loss.
+Researchers believe hair is shed after a hot summer to help to protect you from dangerous UV rays.
+Hair is also believed to be a thicker texture in the wintertime.

 There isn't much you can do to prevent seasonal weather changes but there are some things you can do to help with the effects of seasonal hair loss.
-Using a boar bristle brush while using gentle strokes, massaging the scalp while washing the hair to stimulate blood flow, adjusting hair styles to keep hair from tight elastic bands.
-You can also use hair products that encourage healthy scalp.
+Using a boar bristle brush while using gentle strokes, massaging the scalp while washing the hair to stimulate blood flow, and adjusting hairstyles to keep hair from tight elastic bands.
+You can also use hair products that encourage a healthy scalp.